 About the Excelsior Citizen

 Excelsior Citizen is a hyper-local source of information, dedicated solely to the events happening in and around Excelsior Springs.
 Our Mission is to consistently and accurately report the daily news that impacts the lives of all Excelsior Springs citizens.
 To give our readers the tools and knowledge to become informed, engaged citizens, to advocate for the things they care about most.
-Over the past six years, we have grown and transitioned to become Excelsior Springs’ #1 source of news and information.
-We have a Facebook group with more than 22,000 curated members, a Facebook page with more than 8,000 followers, an e-newsletter with more than 1,800 subscribers, and this website to host and archive all of our original content.
+Over the past nine years, we have grown and transitioned to become Excelsior Springs’ #1 source of news and information.
+We have a Facebook group with more than 23,000 curated members, a Facebook page with more than 8,500 followers, an e-newsletter with more than 2,000 subscribers, TikTok, Instagram, a YouTube Channel, and, of course, this website to host and archive all of our original content.

 Courtney Cole, Founder